tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

             15
 ```

-Some members of the aggregate  virtually changes it state (i.e. return the aggregate in a new state or error).
-Those members will be assicated to specific events (see next section).
+Some members of the aggregate  virtually changes its state (i.e. they return the aggregate in a new state or an error).
+Those members will be assiociated to specific events data structure (see next section).
-In the following example the aggregate of the todos manage also the categories models and so it provides checkings on the categories models when adding a todo.
+In the following example the aggregate of the todos manages also the categories model and so it provides check related to categories before adding a todo (only todo with existing category ids can be added).
 It uses a computational expression included in the FsToolkit.ErrorHandling library to manage errors.

 Example: